granumignis/PaperDelivery2000/README.md

 ## What is it?

-It's a game that involves Paper Delivery.
+It's a work-in-progress game that involves Paper Delivery.

 Currently not compatible with Mobile Devices.